Venafi/pyVenafi/pytpp/docs/rst/getting_started/calling_apis.rst

 * **Lines 4-7:**

-    The raw response can be accessed via ``response.json_response``.
+    The raw response can be accessed via ``response.api_response``.
 This object is the response object created by Python's ``requests`` library.

 * **Line 9:**